LianaTechnologies/lianaautomation-wc/readme.txt

 = Contribute and translate =

-LianaAutomation WooCommerce is developed and supported by Liana Technologies Oy, part of Ilkka.
-Join our crew at Github or contact using other means.
+LianaAutomation WooCommerce is developed and supported by Liana Technologies Oy.
+Join our crew at GitHub or contact using other means.

 == Frequently Asked Questions ==